lowRISC/opentitan/hw/ip/hmac/doc/registers.md

 Order of the digest is:
 digest[255:0] = {DIGEST0, DIGEST1, DIGEST2, ... , DIGEST7};

+The digest gets cleared when `CFG.sha_en` transitions from 1 to 0.
+When `CFG.sha_en` is 0, these registers can be written by software.
 - Reset default: `0x0`
 - Reset mask: `0xffffffff`